rachelwijaya/Check-Expense-Tracker/README.md

 # Check Expense Tracker
  A semester 2 final project for Programming Language.
-The use of JavaFx and MySQL has been used
+JavaFX was used to create the GUIs and MySQL database to login and signup on the program.